DanFessler/react-dockable/README.md

 - **Beautifully polished**
   React-dockable prioritizes the user experience by staying intuitive and unobtrusive.
 It gets out of the way of the user and what they want to do.

 - **Fully customizable layouts**
   Layouts are fully dynamic and user customizable right out of the box.
 No work necessary.

 - **Simple declarative configuration**
   No complicated data structures to learn, define your Layouts the React Way™ with a simple declarative component API
-- **Imparative API (Coming Soon)**
-  need more control?
-We also offer an imperative API to dynamically control the Dockable workspace

-- **Custom themes (Coming Soon)**
-  Dockable provides beautiful themes including light and dark modes, and an API for customizing your own.
+- **Color Theme Presets**
+  Dockable provides 4 beautiful color themes: Light, Medium, Dark, and Darker.

 ## Getting Started